FrancescaTornatore/Data-analysis-exam-June-2023/README.md

 In this way, the code written to answer the questions of the exam will be executed.

 ## Read the commented code
-The commented code as well as all the other sessions of the exam project can be read in the HTML filed exported from the Exam_FT.ipynb notebook, provided by email and also contained in this repository.
+The commented code as well as all the other sections of the exam project can be read in the HTML filed exported from the Exam_FT.ipynb notebook, provided by email and also contained in this repository.

+The HTML file is organized in 5 different sections:
+* Introduction: brief introduction about the biological problem investigated in the dataset
+* Data Description: description of the dataset used in the analysis
+* Results: the code written to perform the differential expression analysis, commented and supported with appropriate graphs and plots
+* Discussion: brief conclusions and perspectives on the data obtained